tausif-fardin/30DaysML/README.md

 # 30DaysML
-30days workshop on machine learning by Kaggle
+30days workshop on machine learning by Kaggle Solutions with questions attached